water-fountains/import2wikidata/README.md

 ## How to run
 - Clone this repository to your local machine `git clone https://github.com/mmmatthew/import2wikidata.git`
-- Start jupyter from a command window in the directory just created `jupyter notebook'
+- Start jupyter from a command window in the directory just created `jupyter notebook`
 - In your browser, open `http://localhost:8888/notebooks/zurich_fountains_preprocess.ipynb` (the port may be different)
 - Run the script.
 It should create a file `quickstatement_commands.txt`